 1933- One-man show to include selected prints, Cunningham’s Studio, Hamilton Ontario, and another show in Montreal, Canada.

-1935-36- Had last exhibition of selected works from the “Mercer Collection” which were also sold.
-The family moved to England, an arrangement they thought would be permanent, and four months later Carl suffered a series of strokes.
-Carl wanted to go back home, so the family soon moved back to Galt, Toronto.
-Carl spent the last few years of his life in recurring illnesses and pain.
-He spent the last months of his life in care at the Toronto Psychiatric Hospital, under the request of his wife Madonna, to their old friend, Prime Minister William Lyon Mackenzie King.
+1935-36- Last exhibition and sale of selected works from the “Mercer Collection”.
+The family moved to England, an arrangement they thought would be permanent, four months later Carl suffered a series of strokes.
+Carl and his family returned to Galt, Toronto.
 Carl continued to paint until his death.